What is Signal?

 This information is crowd-sourced from the community.
 Interested Founders, accelerators, and VC Associates enter data for 1000’s of profiles and over 1 million edits have been made in the last 30 months.
 The data is continuously updated by an engaged community based on feedback loops.
 If you see something that needs to be updated, either reach out to that investor or let us know at [email protected].

 Can Signal read my email content?

 No - Signal does not have access to email content.
-The only information the system uses is the header metadata (sender, receiver, date) to uncover existing VC relationships in your Gmail and help you qualify them better.
+The only information the system uses is the header metadata (sender, receiver, date) to uncover existing investor relationships in your Gmail and help you qualify them better.
 By OAuthing, you’ll get more targeted insight that will hopefully make fundraising faster and more efficient.
 But this is always your choice, and you have full control in your account settings.